 This one is probably the most dangerous of the three pitfalls that I am touching on today.
 Kanban started in manufacturing as a simple signaling mechanism between workers.
 It cares to provide the right amount of parts at the right time and does not necessarily care about your emotions.
 In fact, this ruthless sequence of never-ending tasks may be quite destructive to some people.
 If someone keeps finding “waste” in your work, you would probably hate them, wouldn’t you?
 If someone keeps pushing you to optimize you may be frustrated, I understand that…

 To mitigate the risks mentioned above – be a great manager.
-Talk to your people a lot, feel their pain and be their support.
+Respect the people in your team, talk to them a lot, feel their pain and be their support.
 This will be hard at times because they will be simply whining about stuff, but if you make them feel miserable by applying the “stupid manufacturing methods” to their creative work, it is also your job to comfort them.
 If I have to be blunt, I have to admit that some people just don’t get it, no matter how hard you try.
 They will probably never get it, but don’t give up on them.
 Just remember that we are all human and being treated as robots makes us unhappy.

 Starting Small vs. Big Bang